icon-project/multisig-wallet/README.md

 #### submitTransaction

 Submit a transaction which is to be executed when the number of confirmations meets the 'requirement' value.
 Only wallet owners can call this method.
-The wallet owner who has called this method is confirmed as soon as the transaction is submitted successfully.
+The wallet owner who has called this method is confirmed as soon as the transaction is submitted successfully(.

 ```python
 @external